 Picking an example seeded with the phrase “We present":

 We present a novel learning framework for incrementally learning in the state - space representation of a nearby channel 's learnable distribution .
 We show that this approach naturally generalizes the canonical exploration model to a wider class of structures than the possible neural network .
-We demonstrate a generalization of the sparse coding model to low dimensional sparse spaces .
+Demonstrate a generalization of the sparse coding model to low dimensional sparse spaces .
 We demonstrate the effectiveness of our approach in a large range of source and target domains .

 I think the result is quite good.
 Whilst there is no coherent meaning to this text, the structure of the sentences and overall passage seems reasonable and most of the phrases are plausible.
 I think this could feasibly pass as a real (yet incomprehensible) abstract for some audiences!

 Note that this was just a quick experiment using the abstracts across all years - a more coherent passage might be achievable by training on a narrow topic and year group, using the full text from the papers as well.